ibrsrm/Algorithms/README.md

 # Algorithms
-Solutions to some of the Puzzles
+Solutions to some of the coding challenges